 It is recommended that the Board of Directors of the Monterey Peninsula Regional Park District adopt the draft resolution pursuant to AB 361 to make a renewed finding that as a result of the continuing COVID-19 pandemic state of emergency declared by Governor Newsom, holding Board meetings in person would present imminent risks to the health or safety of attendees.
-The new period to conduct these meetings virtually would extend to December 31, 2021.
-If the Board wishes to continue to conduct remote meetings in January 2022, it will have to hold a Special Meeting in December and adopt findings that would authorize such meetings.
-The authority for holding such meetings would then extend for 30 days after the date of the Special Meeting.
+The new period to conduct these meetings virtually would extend to February 4, 2022.